NoggetGump/HtmlTemplateBuilder/README.md

 # HtmlTemplateBuilder
-Assists creating reusable Html Templates for email bodies and etc using C#
+Assists creating reusable Html Templates for email bodies and etc using C# only